 In addition to the risk management functions of each division, we have a robust company-wide risk management system.
 In 2004 we introduced the Disclosure Control and Procedures (DC&P) system to manage financial risks, along with a series of systematic CEO/CFO approval procedures and internal control measures.
-We also established various IT systems to prevent company-wide risks, such as Global Enterprise Resource Planning (G-ERP), Global Supply Chain Management (G-SCM) for the management of financial and supply chain risks, Global Environment, Health & Safety (G-EHS) System for integrated management of EHS risks, and Global Supplier Relationship Management (G-SRM) for integrated management of supplier risks.
+We also established various IT systems to prevent company-wide risks, such as Global Enterprise Resource Planning (G-ERP), Global Supply Chain Management (G-SCM) for the management of financial and supply chain risks, Global Environment, Health & Safety (G-EHS) System for integrated management (G-SRM) for integrated management of supplier risks.